NexPlayer/NexPlayer_Unity_Plugin/README.md

 NexPlayer™ for Unity is a multiscreen streaming player for Unity apps that supports both standard and 360 video playback across all Android, iOS and PC devices.
 NexPlayer™ for Unity is the only playback solution for Unity that supports HLS &amp; DASH live streaming across all devices, advanced events and out of the box 360 video navigation.

 This repository contais the sample demo code of NexPlayer™ plugin.
-The full working demo is available on our [website](https://nexplayersdk.com/nexplayer-unity/).
+If you want to get our full working demo, contact us in our [website](https://www.nexplayersdk.com/contact/).

 ![NexPlayer Plugin](resources/screen_demo_cube.png)